Potato and Cheese Pierogi (Pierogi Ruskie)

 - Make the filling.
 Combine the mashed potatoes, sauteed onion, pepper, and your cheese of choice in a large bowl, and give it a good stir.
 Taste and adjust the seasoning as needed.
 Lacks flavor?
 It could likely use more salt.
 No tanginess?
 A squirt of lemon juice or an extra teaspoon of sour cream should help.

-- Scoop and serve.
-Scoop them out with a slotted spoon and serve.
+- Remove and serve.
+Remove the pierogi from the water using a slotted spoon and serve.

 Cheddar Cheese Variation